ilyesbenaissa/MAAT/README.md

 - requirements.txt: Python packages needed to run this repo.

 ## Get Start
+1. Create new virtual environement.
-1. Clone the repo.
+2. Clone the repo.
-2. Install the requirements using: ```pip install -r requirements.txt```.
+3. Install the requirements using: ```pip install -r requirements.txt```.
-3. Download data.
+4. Download data.
-4. Train and evaluate. using the scripts in ./script folder:
+5. Train and evaluate. using the scripts in ./script folder:
 ```bash
 bash ./scripts/SMD.sh
 bash ./scripts/MSL.sh